Pogadog/anomalizer-grafana-plugin/README.md

 - Docker

 ### Start Grafana
 - Download the latest release of the Anomalizer Grafana Plugin.
-You should now have a zip file called `pogadog-anomalizer-panel-0.0.x.zip` in your `Downloads` folder
+You should now have a zip file called `pogadog-anomalizer-panel-0.0.x.zip` in your `Downloads` folder from here: https://github.com/Pogadog/anomalizer-grafana-plugin/releases
 - Extract the zip folder.
 There should now be a folder called `pogadog-anomalizer-panel` in your `Downloads` folder
 - *[MacOS and Linux]* Open up a terminal, and `cd` into your `Downloads` folder.
 Run the following command inside your `Downloads` folder:
     - `docker run -d -p 3000:3000 -v "$(pwd)"/pogadog-anomalizer-panel:/var/lib/grafana/plugins --name=grafana-anomalizer grafana/grafana:7.0.0`